 C) Measuring water displacement

-D) Observing the expansion or contraction of materials in response to temperature changes
+D) Observing the expansion or contraction of materials in response to temperature changes - What is the importance of safety when conducting water experiments?

 A) It's not necessary to be careful when working with water.